apache/www-site/content/foundation/board/reporting.md

 As Directors review the report in the lead-up to the meeting, they may add comments into the agenda alongside your report.
-We encourage project chairs to follow this [board feedback][8] (currently by watching for SVN commits or using the [Whimsy Agenda tool][5]), and to respond in advance of the meeting when practical.
+We encourage project chairs to follow this [board feedback][8] (currently by watching for SVN commits or using the [Board Agenda tool][5]), and to respond in advance of the meeting when practical.

 The [board meeting][6] typically follows this pattern: